projectsveltos/sveltos/docs/snapshot.md

+---
+title: Snapshot
+description: Snapshot is a Configuration Snapshot and Rollback tool for Sveltos.
+Snapshot allows an administrator to perform snapshots of the configuration.
+tags:
+    - Kubernetes
+    - add-ons
+    - helm
+    - clusterapi
+authors:
+    - Gianluca Mardente
+---
 Snapshot is a Configuration Snapshot and Rollback tool for Sveltos.
 Specifically, the tool allows an administrator to perform the following tasks:

 - Live snapshots of the running Sveltos configuration;